911 Appliance repair service

 The Thermostat: The Oven’s Temperature Keeper

-The thermostat is responsible for sensing the oven’s internal temperature and signaling the heating elements to turn on or off to maintain the set temperature.
+The thermostat senses oven temperature and signals heating elements to maintain the set temperature.

 Is the Thermostat Sensing Correctly?